Kelleyc718/teddy-javascript-assessment-ii/README.md

 - When a problem says that a function will take in an input, then it means the function must be defined so that it takes in an argument as its input, rather than relying on variables defined outside the function.

-Incorrect because the function does not take in an input.
+Incorrect because the function does not take in an argument.
+It's modifying a global variable, and that is not the same as accepting an input as an argument.

     var input = "Grace Hopper"
     function isBoolean() {